 Our nephew texted and said the book is “by far one of the best gifts he’s ever been given.”
 And our aunt said, “What a treasure.
 It’s like being in a time machine.”
 Our youngest daughter ended up with the dishes that Dan sent home from Japan and she said with choking emotion, “I’ll never look at those dishes the same again.”
 I can’t tell you how it blesses me for it to mean so much to them.
 (But I knew it would).

-So….. if you have letters ….please ……please ….DO SOMETHING AWESOME WITH THEM.
-It will mean so much to your family.
+So anyway….. if you happen to discover a pile of letters like these ….please ……please ….DO SOMETHING AWESOME WITH THEM.
+It will mean so much to your family, and it may even touch other people’s lives as well.

-Colleen, I loved what you have done with those old letters!
+1. Colleen, I loved what you have done with those old letters!
 I have letters my parents wrote before they were married and letters John and I wrote when we first married!
 Maybe….
 I will do something with them.
 You are my kind of girl!
 We have so many things in common and I believe it is because of our love for Jesus!
 I LOVE you too.

 Sent from my iPad Gloria Hill